Who is our Metropolitan?

 Usually

-a priest will also hear confessions.
+a Priest will also hear confessions.
 In some

 jurisdictions, this is allowable immediately after